Matt-GitHub/Matt-GitHub/README.md

 ## About me
 I am a Front End Software Engineer that loves to develop applications that have high impact and reach.
-Currently spend most of my time diving deep into javaScript, designing applications for accessibility, and staying up to date on the lastest security measures.
+Currently spend most of my time diving deep into JavaScript, designing applications for accessibility, and staying up to date on the lastest security measures.

 Tech Stack:
 - PostgreSQL